Young men urged to cultivate mindset of excellence

 |

-Motivational speaker Sean Williams, at the same time, urged the young men to change the way they think, noting that with this change, “anything is possible”.
+Motivational speaker, Sean Williams, who was also present at the forum, also challenged the young men in attendance to change the way they think.
+Noting that with said change, “anything is possible”.
+He reiterated that “thoughts determine attitude.”

-“Your thoughts determine your attitude, your attitude determines your behaviour, your behaviour determines your habit, habit forms character, and your character determines your destiny,” he said.

 IMD focuses on men and boys' health, improving gender relations, promoting gender equality, and highlighting positive male role models in the society.